bugzilla/bugzilla/README.rst

 BUGZILLA_UNSAFE_AUTH_DELEGATION
   This should never be set in production.
 It allows auth delegation over http.

+BMO_urlbase
+  The public url for this instance.
+Note that if this begins with https:// abd BMO_inbound_proxies is set to '*' Bugzilla will believe the connection to it is using SSL.

+BMO_attachment_base
+  This is the url for attachments.
+  When the allow_attachment_display parameter is on, it is possible for a malicious attachment to steal your cookies or perform an attack on Bugzilla using your credentials.

+  If you would like additional security on attachments to avoid this, set this parameter to an alternate URL for your Bugzilla that is not the same as urlbase or sslbase.
+That is, a different domain name that resolves to this exact same Bugzilla installation.

+  For added security, you can insert %bugid% into the URL, which will be replaced with the ID of the current bug that the attachment is on, when you access an attachment.
+This will limit attachments to accessing only other attachments on the same bug.
+Remember, though, that all those possible domain names (such as 1234.your.domain.com) must point to this same Bugzilla instance.

 BMO_db_driver
   What SQL database to use.
 Default is mysql.
 List of supported databases can be obtained by listing Bugzilla/DB directory - every module corresponds to one